Lauren Pattison: Career

 She returned to the Edinburgh festival in 2018 with her show Peachy.

 In April 2019, Pattison began co-hosting the podcast Conversations Against Living Miserably with Aaron Gillies supported by Dave.

-In September 2020 she appeared as a featured performer alongside Mo Omar and Tom Lucy on the first episode of BBC Three's Stand Up for Live Comedy filmed in Bristol and hosted by Jayde Adams.
+In September 2020, she appeared as a featured performer alongside Mo Omar and Tom Lucy on the first episode of BBC Three's Stand Up for Live Comedy, filmed in Bristol and hosted by Jayde Adams.

+In 2024, it was announced that Pattison will write and star in a four-part sitcom, Tom and Lauren are going OOT, for BBC Radio 4 alongside fellow Geordie Tom Machell.
+Season 2 was announced in August 2025.

+Pattison's 2024 Edinburgh Fringe show was titled Big Girl Pants.